 After registration you will receive a GIFT from us! (check your spam box if the email you need to confirm does not arrive)

 France is the ideal country for embarking on walks during your holiday.
 All regions offer plenty of walks.
-Whether you are staying in Aquitaine, Dordogne, Provence, Languedoc or Poitou-Charentes, there are well-marked hiking trails everywhere.
+Whether you are staying in Aquitaine, Dordogne, Provence, Languedoc, the Alps or Poitou-Charentes, there are well-marked hiking trails everywhere.
 Hiking is one of the most popular activities during a holiday in France.
 You can often start the walk from your holiday home.
 You can take a walk with your partner, your family or your friends.
 It is also possible to join a larger group that leaves at the local Office du Tourisme.

 You can either take a walk you have mapped out yourself or use the routes planned out predominantly by the local “Office du Tourisme”, this makes walking easy !
 These walks take you past the most beautiful places in the area.
 In addition to the local walking routes, there are also rural routes for long distance walks.
 In France there are more than 20,000 km of hiking trails.
 The types of walking routes, Promenade's and Randonnée's, have different symbols to identify them.

 There are 3 or 4 levels of hiking in France that are each distinguished with different markers.
 These markings are stripes of a certain colour which can be found on trees, rocks and road signs:

 Nordic walking is popular across the entire world, also in France.
 The Nordic Walkers can be found on every walking route.
 You might even see large groups doing these walks together!
 It is possible to rent Nordic Walking poles at your local Office du Tourisme.

 A specific category in the walking tours are the wine walking tours, these are organized by the local Office du Tourisme.
 The wine châteaux themselves also organize walks through the extensive vineyards, which often end in the tasting “dégustation” of the wine estate.
 Along the way, you will learn all about viticulture and wine production.